biaslyze-dev/biaslyze/README.md

 To preview the documentation run `make doc-preview`.
 This will launch a preview of the documentation on `http://127.0.0.1:8000/`.
 To build the documentation html run `make doc`.

+## Style guide

+We are using isort and black: `make style`
+For linting we are running ruff: `make lint`

 ## Contributing